 The pH level of a swimming pool; what is this really?
-It is actually the measure of how acidic or how basic the water is in your swimming pools.
-The level of the pH balance for a swimming pool is very essential to its overall water chemistry.
-Therefore it is vitally important that you learn how to test and adjust it.
+It is the measure of how acidic or how basic the water is in your swimming pools.
+The level of the pH balance for a swimming pool is essential to its overall water chemistry.
+Therefore, it is vitally important that you learn how to test and adjust your parameters.

-This pool balancing factor is one of the most important element in swimming pool water chemistry.
+This pool balancing factor is one of the most crucial elements in swimming pool water chemistry.

 The pH levels for swimming pools are measured on a pH scale that ranges from 0 to 14.

-Where a reading of 0 indicates an extremely strong acid base (acidic water) and a reading of 14 means a very strong base (basic water).
-A pH level reading of 7 which is at the middle of the scale, means that the water is very neutral.
+Where a reading of zero indicates an extremely strong acid base (acidic water) and a reading of fourteen means a powerful base (basic water).
+A pH level reading of seven, which is at the middle of the scale, means that the water is very neutral.
 This in fact is the neutral point for water.
 The most desirable pH level for a swimming pool or spa is between 7.2 and 7.6.

 This will also help in maintaining your pool water chemistry, so that it does not become corrosive or scale forming.

 Whenever the pH level of your swimming pool or spa drops too low, the water will become very acidic.
-When this happens, the water tends to corrode or etch anything that it comes in contact with.
-Generally, water that is acidic will be under-saturated or very hungry.
+When this happens, the water tends to corrode or etch anything that it encounters.
+Water that is acidic will be undersaturated or very hungry.
 This means that it will seek out something to dissolve and combine with.

 Problems caused by low pH levels include...

 Problems caused by a pH level that is too high include...